edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 -   **Findings:** {{ PRODUCT }} scans your organization's managed assets for known vulnerabilities to discover findings.
 Rules determine the types of exposures that {{ PRODUCT }} will create based on these findings.
 -   **Custom Criteria:** Configure a rule to add custom checks to a scan.

-    For example, you can create a rule that checks a response header for a specific value.
+    For example, a rule can create an exposure when it detects a response header with a specific value.

 Rules allow you to: